shamby87/VSCode-tutorial/README.md

 13bf30366675: end
 ```

-You can also check the status of the connection by looking at the lower left corner of VSCode, in this case it should show:
+You can also check the status of the connection by looking at the lower left corner of VS Code, in this case it should show:

 <img src="assets/successful-connection.png" alt="successful-connection"/>

-At this point, VSCode is in remote development mode.
+At this point, VS Code is in remote development mode.
 You can hit File->Open to open directories or files you have on the remote machine.

 ## Password-free Remote Development

 It is very frustrating when you have to enter your password everytime you connect to the remote server.
-By creating a SSH key, you can authorize your machine (and at the same time, VSCode) to connect without password.
+By creating a SSH key, you can authorize your machine (and at the same time, VS Code) to connect without password.

 **ONLY do this on your personal computer, with SSH key authorization, anyone will be able to connect to your CSELab home directory without your password.**